-The purpose of the Resilient Food Systems Infrastructure program is to develop and administer state coordinated initiatives to build resilience across the middle of Nebraska’s food supply chain for food crops.
-Funds will support expanded capacity for the aggregation, processing, manufacturing, storing, transporting, wholesaling, and distribution of locally and regionally produced food products, including specialty crops, dairy, grains for consumption, aquaculture, and other food products (excluding meat and poultry products, which are funded through other USDA programs).
+Funds will support expanded capacity for the aggregation, processing, manufacturing, storing, transporting, wholesaling, and distribution of locally and regionally produced food products, including specialty crops, dairy, grains for human consumption, aquaculture, and other food products excluding meat and poultry.
+This program is intended to provide similar support to other programs which provided USDA funding for meat and poultry processing, but this program is focused on sectors other than meat and poultry.

 For questions, please contact: